To all the parents who send cards and gift bags to school for my kids on Valentine’s Day, thank you.

-I know the time and effort you put into those cards and if you send them, gift bags, take.
+I know the time and effort you put into those cards and, if you send them, gift bags.
 Pouring over the lists, sitting with your kids making sure they’re spelling the names right, making sure no one was forgotten.

-If your kids are like mine they come home and dump the bag of Valentines Day cards and treats.
+If your kids are like mine they come home and dump the bag of Valentine’s Day cards and treats.
 They’ll re-read the cards from their friends and sort the pencils and eat the candy not noticing who gave what.
 Kids are cool like that.
-It’s the parents who will sit back and think, “who has time for that?” and “how much did that cost?” and my favourite “why can’t we do things like we did in the olden days?”
+Parents are the ones who will sit back and think, “who has time for that?” and “how much did that cost?” and my favourite “why can’t we do things as we did in the olden days?”

 So I’d like to thank all the parents in my kids classes for the cards and for the treats.
-You’ve been a part of making my kids Valentines Day really fun and there’s nothing more I can think of that really shows the meaning of Valentines Day, to make someone feel special. ♥️
+You’ve were a part of making my kids Valentines Day really fun and there’s nothing more I can think of that really shows the meaning of Valentines Day, to make someone feel special. ♥️